turbosquid/gloon/README.md

 * A records can also be added via the command line at startup.
 Wildcards are supported.
 * Support multiple hosts for a single address, or multiple address for a single host (round-robin)
 * Creates reverse-dns records auromatically
-* optional persistent dns record storage via redis -- multiple gloon instances can share data via redis.
+* Optional persistent dns record storage via redis -- multiple gloon instances can share data via redis.
 Other store types coming

 Gloon runs as a single binary with no dependencies by default.
 Just copy the binary to a host and run it.
 If you choose to use